HeleusCore/Heleus.Website/wwwroot/markdown/heleus/service.md

 Manage all your Heleus Service Accounts. {.h5 .mb-8}

 Before you can use a Heleus Service, you must authorize it with your Heleus Account.
-Use the Heleus App to  {.mb-4}
+Use the Heleus App to authorize Heleus Services. {.mb-4}